killianobrien/calc2324/meangirls.md

 Now in the quotient on the right-hand side, the numerator evaluates to $-2$ at $x=0$ and the denominator evaluates to $0$ at $x=0$.
 This means that as $x$ tends to $0$, the quotient will be tending to behave like $2/\alpha$, where $\alpha$ is a very small quantity, perhaps negative, perhaps positive.
 So we can see that the absolute value of the quotient will be increasing without any upper bound.
 Or in other words, "*The limit doesn't exist!*".

-Lindsey Lohan's character, Cady, comes to this conclusion after thinking hard and remembering back to her math classes, removing the vision of the twinkly-eyed dufus seated in the desk in front of hers, and instead recalling the lecture on the subject from her teacher, played by the actor and film's writer, Tina Fey.
+Lindsey Lohan's character, Cady, comes to this conclusion after thinking hard and remembering back to her math classes, removing the vision of the twinkly-eyed dufus seated at the desk in front of hers, and instead recalling the lecture on the subject from her teacher, played by the actor and film's writer, Tina Fey.

 ![The distraction](dufus.png)